 Definition of Fluorescence Microscopy

-- Firstly a light source falls onto the excitation filter.
+- Firstly, a light source falls onto the excitation filter.

-- Finally, the green light goes to the ocular lens, where the detector detects this light and allow it to fall back onto the specimen.
+- Finally, the green light goes to the ocular lens and finally to the detector.

 - Thus, the majority of specimens appear fluorescent green against a jet black background.